MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 In Azure, resource organization is how you structure management groups and subscriptions to organize your Azure resources.
 Resource organization is critical for AI governance across AI workloads and cost management.

-- *Use management groups to govern different workload types*.
-AI workloads should at least be divided into two different types: internet-facing ("online") and internal only ("corporate") workloads.
+- *Separate internet facing and internal AI workloads*.
+At a minimum, use management groups to separate AI workloads into internet-facing ("online") and internal only ("corporate").
 The distinction provides an important data governance boundary.
-You don’t want to allow external users to access sensitive or confidential business information required for internal work.
-You don’t need a separate management group for AI workloads.
-This distinction between internet-facing and internal workloads aligns with Azure landing zone.
-For more information, see [Azure landing zone management groups.](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups)
+It helps you keep internal separate from public data.
+You don't want external users to access sensitive business information required for internal work.
+This distinction between internet-facing and internal workloads aligns with [Azure landing zone management groups](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups).

-- *Apply AI policies to each management group.* Start with baseline policies for each workload type.
-Start with [Azure landing zone policies](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies).
-Add more Azure Policy definitions to this baseline for AI services, such as [Azure AI services](/azure/ai-services/policy-reference), [Azure AI Search](/azure/governance/policy/samples/built-in-policies#search), [Azure Machine Learning](/azure/governance/policy/samples/built-in-policies#machine-learning), [Azure Virtual Machines](/azure/virtual-machines/policy-reference).
+- *Apply AI policies to each management group.* Start with baseline policies for each workload type, such as those articulated by [Azure landing zone policies](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies).
+Add more Azure Policy definitions to your baseline to drive uniform governance for [Azure AI services](/azure/ai-services/policy-reference), [Azure AI Search](/azure/governance/policy/samples/built-in-policies#search), [Azure Machine Learning](/azure/governance/policy/samples/built-in-policies#machine-learning), [Azure Virtual Machines](/azure/virtual-machines/policy-reference) and others.

-- *Know where to place centralized AI resources.* If you’re using a centralized model to share AI endpoints, place those AI resources in a dedicated AI subscription.
-The subscription provides a governance boundary for a dedicated team to deploy, govern, secure, and manage AI endpoints.
-It also isolates AI resources from workload resources (*see figure 1: Intelligent app 3*).
-In the context of Azure landing zone, it's an application landing zone subscription with only AI resources.

-- *Know where to place decentralized AI resources.* In a decentralized model, where you dedicate AI resources to an application, deploy AI resources and application resources together in the same subscription.
-In the context of Azure landing zone, it's an application landing zone subscription with AI resources and application resources.
+- *Deploy AI resources with workload resources.* AI resources need to inherit workload governance policies from the workload management group (internal or internet-facing).
+Keep them separate from platform resources.
+AI resources controlled by platform teams tend to create development bottlenecks.
+In the context of Azure landing zone, deploy AI platforms to application landing zone subscriptions.

-## Prepare AI network topology
+## Prepare AI networking

 This guidance provides recommendations for setting up your network topology for AI workloads.
 Organizations with multiple intelligent applications should use a hub and spoke network topology.
 If you have a single intelligent application, hub and spoke topology is where you should head when you have more workloads.

-- *Deploy networking and security resources to the hub.* Centralize Azure Bastion in the hub virtual network for AI development access.
-Place Azure Firewall as needed here to secure network traffic between.
-It can be beneficial to group all private endpoints in the hub for security reasons.
-Also deploy on-premises connectivity resources like VPN Gateway and Express Route to the hub virtual network.

-- *Deploy AI resources and endpoints in spoke virtual networks.* Spoke virtual networks host all AI resources and endpoints so they inherit the governance policies of the management group they’re in.
-This guidance includes centralized AI resources.

-- *Secure public endpoints for intelligent applications.* Public-facing AI applications need to place all AI endpoints and intelligent application resources behind virtual networks.
-Use private endpoints for any PaaS services to maintain secure internal communication between Azure resources without exposing them to the public internet.
-Route public traffic through Azure Front Door or Application Gateway, coupled with Azure Web Application Firewall (WAF) policies.

-- *Deploy reverse proxies in spoke virtual networks.* Regional load balancers like Application Gateway and reverse proxies like Azure API Management (APIM) that reside in a virtual network should be in the spoke virtual network and front intelligent application resources.
-Secure these endpoints with WAF policies to ensure safe access from external sources.
-Coupling Application Gateway, WAF policies, and APIM within the virtual network is an established [architecture](https://github.com/Azure/apim-landing-zone-accelerator/blob/main/scenarios/workload-genai/README.md#scenario-3-azure-api-management---generative-ai-resources-as-backend) in generative AI solutions.
+- *Consider a generative AI gateway.* Consider using Azure API Management (APIM) as a generative AI gateway within your virtual networks.
+A generative AI gateway sits between your front-end and the AI endpoints.
+Application Gateway, WAF policies, and APIM within the virtual network is an established [architecture](https://github.com/Azure/apim-landing-zone-accelerator/blob/main/scenarios/workload-genai/README.md#scenario-3-azure-api-management---generative-ai-resources-as-backend) in generative AI solutions.
 For more information, see [AI Hub architecture](https://github.com/Azure-Samples/ai-hub-gateway-solution-accelerator#ai-hub-gateway-landing-zone-accelerator) and [Deploy Azure API Management instance to multiple Azure regions](/azure/api-management/api-management-howto-deploy-multi-region).

-## Prepare AI connectivity

-This guidance provides recommendations on how different end users should connect to AI applications and resources.
-It also addresses dedicated on-premises connectivity to high-throughput data transfer.

-- *Connect to internal AI workloads.* On-premises users connect to internal AI workloads through an Application Gateway or Azure Front Door with Azure Web Application Firewall policies for security purposes.
-AI developers and administrators connect via Azure Bastion in the hub virtual network (*see figure 1*).

-- *Secure internet-facing networks.* External, online users access internet-facing AI workloads through the applications resources in the spoke network.
-Front these workloads with Application Gateway or Azure Front Door with Azure Web Application Firewall policies for security purposes.

 - *Connect to on-premises data.* For organizations transferring large amounts of data from on-premises sources to cloud environments, use a high-bandwidth connection.
 Azure [ExpressRoute](/azure/expressroute/expressroute-introduction) is ideal for high data volumes, real-time processing, or workloads that require consistent performance.
 It has [FastPath](/azure/expressroute/about-fastpath) feature that improves data path performance.
 Use [Azure VPN Gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways) for moderate data volumes, infrequent data transfer, or when public internet access is required.
 It’s simpler to set up and cost-effective for smaller datasets than ExpressRoute.
 For more information, see [Connect an on-premises network to Azure](/azure/architecture/reference-architectures/hybrid-networking/).